 able to ensure that the standard of competence set out in IALA Recommendation R0141 is met and maintained;

-conducted, monitored, evaluated and supported by appropriately qualified instructors as set out in Part D of IALA Model Course E-141/1.
+conducted, monitored, evaluated and supported by appropriately qualified instructors as set out in Part D of IALA Model Course L1.1.

 managed in a manner that ensures relevancy and accuracy according to experience gained, technological advances, national and international recommendations, rules and regulations.